elastos/Elastos.Wiki/docs/1.start/essentials.md

 <br/>
 </div>

-It also possible to bridge assets from the Ethereum, Binance Smart Chain or Heco to the Elastos Smart Chain via [Glide Finance](https://glidefinance.io/bridge).
-Users will receive a small amount of ELA so that they can transact on the chain.
+It also possible to bridge assets from other supported chains to the Elastos Smart Chain via [Glide Finance](https://glidefinance.io/bridge).
+Users will receive a small amount of ELA from a faucet so that they can transact on the chain.